 Clear communication between the construction, design and client teams was vital to ensure the project was completed with minimal impacts to the community.
 Drone technology was leveraged to provide visual progress updates, logistics planning, quality control, and mapping and 3D scanning of the site and building.

 Mockups were constructed and reviewed for constructability and aesthetics, and to discuss and test integrated systems before implementation.
 Stakeholders conducted first-in-place reviews to ensure everything was designed in a way that enabled their care delivery strategy.
 HDR’s research team, in collaboration with the design team, developed measures and data collection instruments — including fully-rendered, immersive 3D images for viewing — and analyzed and reported on all of the data gathered.
 The study was instrumental to further improvements and enhancements to the design of patient rooms.

 Connecting to a History of Community Care

 The hospital was founded in 1912 as the Leesburg Hospital.
 This six-bed hospital was supported greatly by The Ladies Board, a group of local women who provided volunteer supervision and fundraising to supply kitchen and dining equipment, bedding and food for the hospital and its patients.
 Over 100 years later, The Ladies Board continues its support for the new hospital.
-To honor their commitment to the community, three corner stones of the original hospital were placed in the healing garden on the campus with a plaque to honor these original caregivers.
+To honor their commitment to the community and large donation to the project, three corner stones of the original hospital were placed in the Ladies Board Healing Garden on the campus with a plaque to honor these original caregivers.

 Hospitals are a place of therapy, and the goal of our design was to promote healing for the community.
 One Loudoun County resident, Denise Rolon Cope reached out to the team, praising the design for connecting with places that were so important in her life.